Zadar Budget/Backpacker Travel

 Accommodation

-Dorm beds in hostels near the old town, basic private rooms in guesthouses, and budget apartments a 10-15 minute walk from the waterfront keep costs low while keeping you close to the action.
+Dorm beds in backpacker hostels cluster near the old town walls.
+Basic private rooms in family-run guesthouses sit a short walk from the waterfront promenade.

 Browse budget/backpacker accommodation →